RaymondRJones/twitch_leaderboard_discord_bot/README.md

 This competitiveness can help what feels like an isolated practice have a stronger community feeling.
 And thus, help everyone practice and improve along the way.

+# To Run

+1. clone this repo
+2. cd into `discord_bot`

+Go to Discord Developer and create a bot with a bot token Add bot token into your `.env`

+run `python discord_bot.py`

+You may need configure your AWS for `boto3` if you haven't already You can run `aws configure` and type in your AWS account access code.
+This will allow you to store data into DynamoDB

 # Design and Flow

 This is a discord bot hosted on AWS EC2.